 Recourse to State and Federal Fair Employment Practice Agencies

-The Superintendent shall also use reasonable measures to inform staff members and applicants of this policy, which shall include reprinting this policy in the appropriate handbooks.
+The Superintendent shall also use reasonable measures to inform staff members, applicants, and nonemployees of this policy, which shall include posting on the District website and/or making this policy available in the District’s administrative office, and including this policy in the appropriate handbooks.

 Burlington Industries v.
 Ellerth, 118 S.Ct.
 2257 (1998).

 Crawford v.
 Metro.
 Gov’t of Nashville & Davidson County, 555 U.S. 271 (2009).